Happy Pride, Ireland! A look at some of the leading forces in the Irish LGBTQ community.

 Sinead O’Connor is famously known as a singer-songwriter.
 While O’Connor has only been married to men, she has been in three relationships with women.
 She is also known for being a huge advocate for women’s rights and discouraging organized religion.

-Originally from Belfast, Brian Kennedy is best known as singer-songwriter and author.
+Originally from Belfast, Brian Kennedy is best known as a singer-songwriter and author.
 He came out as gay to the general public in 2009 but to his closest family and friends at the age of 16.

 Lydia Foy is well-known for leading and advocating for gender recognition in Ireland.
 Foy had sex reassignment surgery in 1992 and endured a 20-year battle to change her birth certificate to fit in line with her gender identity.